m0ssc0de/m0ssc0de.github.io/_posts/2020-07-18-project-wg-ui.md

 - `Errors should give more context`.
 Running in docker and errors for "operation not supported".
 This maybe relates to network cap or userspace wireguard.
 Need to reproduce on Debian.
 - `Possibility to hide or remove a "newClient" button`.
 Control `newClient` button base on the number of clients.
 Need to familiar Svelte.
+Maybe need add API.
 - `Kubernetes`.
 Similar to the first one.
 Experiments with isolated and non-isolated networks could be arranged.
 - `ipv6 support`.
 Need to familiar config `ipv6`.